Splyce-Finance/splyce-docs/README.md

-# Splyce Whitepaper
+# Splyce Docs

-This repository hosts the official Splyce whitepaper.
+This repository hosts the official Splyce documentation.